 Reclaimed water distribution systems will have pressurized pipe carrying highly treated water, having multiple tap connections, with concern regarding preserving water quality and preventing cross connections.
 Each of these factors is much more similar to drinking water distribution systems than wastewater collection systems.
 The Board did note create a separate operator certification for reclaimed water.
 Instead, the Board adopted the approach for reclaimed water distribution systems to be classified using the water distribution section and to be operated by a certified operator in responsible charge having an appropriate drinking water distribution certificate.
-Although the new section references the drinking water distribution system, a daily flow capacity has been included to substitute for population in step 1 of the distribution section section will also apply to the reclaimed water distribution system classification.
+Although the new section references the drinking water distribution system, a daily flow capacity has been included to substitute for population in step 1 of the distribution classification section.
+The complexities in step 2 of the drinking water distribution system classification section will also apply to the reclaimed water distribution system classification.